adrianeboyd/BrillMooreSpellChecker/README.md

 - a list of misspellings with corrections
 - a list of potential corrections (i.e., a dictionary of real words)

+This spell checker does not know anything about sentence-initial capitalization, so it expects all possible forms of a word (capitalized, lowercase, mixed case, etc.) to appear in the list of potential corrections.

-*The &alpha; &rarr; &beta; alignment parameters are stored in a map rather than a trie of tries, which slows down the algorithm considerably.
+*The &alpha; &rarr; &beta; alignment parameters are retrieved from a map rather than a trie of tries, so the spell checker is currently quite slow, especially for larger dictionaries.
+We hope to improve the efficiency in the future.

 Command Line Usage
 ------------------